Sunday, September 18

 The other side of the coin is how in industrial nations we don't live in the same place that we make our living.

 Men and women have to commute to work, put in 8-10 hour days, and then commute home.
+So at the end of the day you have a cranky, overtired mom and a exhausted dad.

 The book also mentioned how women in these other societies were expected to do more than just raise children and keep the house clean.
 They worked all day long gardening, making clothes, making soap, etc, etc. All these things made them completely necessary and bolstered their self-worth.( i do this quite poorly because it seem we have no support," its each mumma to her own baby in her own square box house all the time")